Necessary condition, Sufficient condition

 The Causality Between Corruption, Poverty and Growth: a Panel Data Analysis.
 By: Felix Fofana NZUE and Coffi Jose Francis NGUESSAN

 Abstract: The main purpose of this study was to shed more light on the links between corruption, poverty and growth based on the notion of causality in the context of panel data.
 The empirical evidence suggest that it is poverty that causes growth but not the other way around; It it is the state of growth that causes corruption and inequality; It is corruption that causes inequality; and inequality together with growth cause corruption.

 Very Preliminary, Dany Jaimovich, Ugo Panizza

 Abstract: There is a large literature showing that fiscal policy is either acyclical or countercyclical in industrial countries and procyclical in developing countries.
-Most of this literature is based on OLS regressions that focus on the correlation between a fiscal variable (usually the budget balance or expenditure growth) and either GDP growth or some measure of output gap.
+Most of this literature is based on OLS regressions that focus on the correlation between a fiscal variable and either GDP growth or some measure of output gap.
 In this paper, we argue that this methodology does not allow to identify the causal effect of the business cycle on fiscal policy and hence cannot be used to estimate policy reaction functions.
 We propose a new instrument for GDP growth and show that, once GDP growth is properly instrumented, procyclicality tends to disappear.